alf45tar/PedalinoMini/README.md

 When one of the previous goals will be reached sponsors will continue to receive in advance new versions and new goals will set.

 Sponsors version additions/fixes since May 1st, 2023:
-- BPI Leaf S3 USB MIDI device mode
+- BPI Leaf S3 and LILYGO® T-Display-S3 USB MIDI device mode
+- LILYGO® T-Display-S3 initial display support

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.